nanoMFG/compfilsim3d/README.md

 ## Input Details

 Nanowire diameter:
-* Diameter of the nanowires, in nanometers
+* Diameter of the nanowires, in nanometers.

 Nanowire length:
 * Average length of a nanowire, in millimeters.